airavata-courses/vulcan/rfcs/README.md

 ## Why to follow this process
 Typically, an RFC process is used to reach a consensus among development teams and other stakeholders.
-However, our intentionbehind this process is focused on bringing transparency in the formulation of feature design.
+However, our intention behind this process is focused on bringing transparency in the formulation of feature design.
 The goal is not to emphasize on writing highly formal specification documents that may constrain development time, but rather facilitate an open exchange of ideas through channels such as GitHub Issues, Discussions